Reitumetse19/HexSoftwares_Task3_Project2/README.md

 # HexSoftwares_Task3_Project2

-The Dataset was abstracted from Kaggle.com and it contains of the following:
+The Dataset was extracted from Kaggle.com and it contains of the following:

 Total Countries/Regions: 187